The Truth About Male Body Image IssuesReading Time: 6 minutes

 Exercise Addiction in Young Adult Men

 While women with eating disorders and body image issues are typically focused on being thin, men tend to focus on gaining muscle.
 Research shows that 90 percent of teen boys exercise with the specific goal of “bulking up,” and this behavior often continues into young adulthood.
-Hence, researchers have coined the phrase “muscle dysmorphia,” also known as “reverse anorexia” or “bigorexia,” to describe male body image issues that are focused around the obsessive desire to have a bigger, more muscular body.
+Hence, researchers have coined the phrase “muscle dysmorphia,” also known as “reverse anorexia” or “bigorexia,” to describe male body image disorders that are focused around the obsessive desire to have a bigger, more muscular body.

-Male body image issues like muscle dysmorphia can lead not only to eating disorders in men but also to exercise addiction.
+Male body image disorders like muscle dysmorphia can lead not only to eating disorders in men but also to exercise addiction.
 The signs of exercise addiction include continuing to work out despite suffering injuries or illness; experiencing withdrawal symptoms, such as anxiety, when you are unable to exercise; and exercising secretly so others won’t realize the extent of your fixation on the behavior.

 As with other male body image issues, exercise addiction is linked with poor mental health.
 A study of 895 graduate students found that males who were dissatisfied with their bodies and with their exercise performance were more likely to be depressed.
-It’s a vicious cyle of sorts: Underlying depression, anxiety, and low self-esteem in men catalyze problems related to body image, and negative body image also intensifies self-esteem and mental health issues.
+It’s a vicious cycle of sorts: Underlying depression, anxiety, and low self-esteem in men catalyze problems related to body image, and negative body image also intensifies self-esteem and mental health issues.

 Male Body Image and Social Media